 What can be considered relationship problems?

-Have you had trouble getting along with people close to you lately?
-Or, maybe your relationship with your family hasn’t been as good as it used to be.
-Perhaps military life or deployment strained your relationships or made it challenging to take care of the people who depend on you.
-Maybe it’s difficult to talk to or make decisions with your family without getting into arguments.
-Maybe you feel disconnected from the important people in your life.
-Some of these problems are common to almost everyone at some point in life, while other problems are unique to the kinds of relationship trouble Veterans may experience at different times in their lives.
+Have you had trouble lately getting along with people close to you?
+Or maybe your relationship with your family hasn’t been as good lately as it used to be.
+Perhaps military life or deployment has strained your relationships or made it challenging to take care of the people who depend on you.
+Maybe it’s difficult to talk or make decisions with your family without getting into arguments, or you feel disconnected from the important people in your life.

-Relationship problems may be related to stress, posttraumatic stress, health concerns, depression, anxiety, or difficulties with memory.
-Sometimes, these issues interfere with Veterans’ efforts to have strong relationships—and family members and friends may not understand the causes of these problems.
-Veterans who have experienced traumatic events such as combat or sexual assaults often find it especially difficult to talk to their loved ones, and they may withdraw or isolate from others instead.
+Problems like stress, posttraumatic stress, health concerns, depression, anxiety, irritability, insomnia, feeling out of place or disconnected, or difficulties with memory may interfere with strong relationships.
+Family members and friends may not understand these problems very well, including how they can affect relationships.
+Veterans who have experienced traumatic events such as combat or sexual assaults often find it especially difficult to talk to their loved ones.

 “Even though I tried hard to care about certain things again, especially the issues my wife and I were having, at the end of the day I was still numb to a lot of it.
 Many of my problems at home seemed to pale in comparison to the things I had to overcome during my deployment.”